 A Closer Look At Excess Spending

 Technology has accomplished many things but, it has not enabled a better healthcare environment for patients.
 According to statistics, 20 percent of GDP is being spent on healthcare.
-A study that looked at the excess spending of the healthcare industry revealed that about one-third of healthcare spending is wasted on unnecessary procedures, services, and administrative costs.
+Excess spending in the healthcare industry revealed that about one-third of healthcare spending is wasted on unnecessary procedures, services, and administrative costs.

 At its core, technology is something that people utilize to make functions more efficient.
 Technology adoption, however, did not come easy in the healthcare sector.
 Electronic health records back in 2008 were in an innovator bucket for a long time.